SiNa88/iFogSim/src/org/fog/test/perfeval/README.md

 	Contact: narges(at)itec.aau.at ; dragi.kimovski(at)aau.at

-The following Java classes are the CODA and state-of-the-art models:
+The extended Java classes are the CODA and state-of-the-art models: such as HEFT-OC, RTR-RP, CP.
-HEFT-OC, RTR-RP, CP models.